ErosxJack/Edumind/README.md

 **EduMind Ai Chat Bot**

-A Customized chat bot for school students to assist them in their learning journey and mental health issues
+A Customized chatbot for school students to assist them in their learning journey and mental health issues